-- How and why organizations devolor Key Performance How and why organisations develop Key Performance Indicators (KPIs), how they are measured and their impact on individuals' roles.
-Project and change management What drives change, for example: External changes - political, economic, social, technological, legal and environmental (PESTLE); Changes in organisational priorities.
-Why organisations need to make continuous improvements and innovations.
-The common change management theories and models (e.g. KOTTER).
-The main project management approaches, their similarities and differences, and when and why they might be used.
-How projects are defined, structured and reported on and measured and how technology can support this.
-How to support and improve projects through research, evidence and evaluation methods.
-Business behaviours The importance of good communication and adapting social communication styles to professional standards and according to purpose, medium and audience, including: Oral (such as speaking, active listening, asking questions and building relationships); Written (such as emails, reports, forms, on-line content and presentations); Body language and self-awareness.
-The importance of self-management and how this impacts on the organisation and the individual, including: Time-management and punctuality; Self-development including understanding of own learning style, emotional intelligence and unconscious bias; Adaptability and flexibility; Prioritisation; Accountability; Decision-making and escalation; Giving and receiving feedback; Resilience.
+- The importance of good communication and adapting social communication styles to professional standards and according to purpose, medium and audience, including:

+- Oral (such as speaking, active listening, asking questions and building relationships);

+- Written (such as emails, reports, forms, on-line content and presentations);

+- Body language and self-awareness.

+- The importance of self-management and how this impacts on the organisation and the individual, including:

+- Resilience;

+- Time-management and punctuality;

+- Self-development including understanding of own learning style, emotional intelligence and unconscious bias;

+- Meeting objectives;

+- Adaptability and flexibility;

+- o Prioritisation;

+- Accountability;

+- Decision-making and escalation;

+- Giving and receiving feedback.

-• The importance of individuals' adapting their behaviour to the expectations of the organisation.
+- The importance of individuals' adapting their behaviour to the expectations and policies of the organisation including through compliance with codes of conduct and ethics.

-The importance of acting with integrity and building trust with stakeholders and colleagues.
+- The importance of acting with integrity and building trust with stakeholders and colleagues.